Skip to content

 Poland’s new government, led by Prime Minister Donald Tusk was sworn in Dec.
 13. Tusk has said that he will seek to liberalize Poland’s abortion law, but acknowledged that there are different opinions on the issue within the governing coalition.

-Religion is taught in public schools in 23 out of the 27 European countries, the exceptions being France, Slovenia, Luxembourg, and Bulgaria.
+Religion is taught in public schools in 23 out of the 27 European Union countries, the exceptions being France, Slovenia, Luxembourg, and Bulgaria.

 Subscribe now